wustat/rjaf/manuscript/JOSS/paper.md

 }
 ```

 Using the `sim.data` function, we generate two data sets: one for training and estimation, and the other held out for validation, both of which have a sample size of 5000.
 The number of treatment arms is set to 30 (`K`=29), with a treatment effect strength of `gamma`=10 and a noise level of `sigma`=20.
 Treatment arms are uniformly assigned to all individuals across both data sets.
-Calling the function `rjaf` returns a tidyverse tibble containing individual IDs, optimal treatment arms, counterfactual outcomes, predicted outcomes, and treatment arm clusters.
+Calling the `rjaf` function returns a tidyverse tibble [@muller2023] containing individual IDs, optimal treatment arms, counterfactual outcomes, predicted outcomes, and treatment arm clusters.

 ```r
 library(MASS)